Radomyr Stelmakh: 2022

 Stelmakh competed at the Euro Youth Olympic Festival, where he won the individual All-Around.
 Additionally he won the bronze in the mixed pair event together with Anna Lashchevska.
 He also won silver on floor and pommel horse and a bronze medal on parallel bars.

+2024

+Stelmakh competed at the 2024 European Championships alongside Nazar Chepurnyi, Illia Kovtun, Igor Radivilov, and Oleg Verniaiev where he helped the Ukrainian Team to Team gold.
+For his contribution he was later awarded the title Merited Master of Sports of Ukraine.
+This same team competed at the 2024 Olympic Games where they placed fifth as a team.